-You performed an advanced installation of the Oracle Password Filter and specified different values for the attributes that you want to synchronize between Oracle Internet Directory and Microsoft Active Directory.
+You performed an advanced installation of the Oracle Password Filter and specified different values for the attributes that you want to synchronize between the Oracle back-end directory and Microsoft Active Directory.

-Specify the same values for the attributes that you want to synchronize between Oracle Internet Directory and Microsoft Active Directory by following the instructions in "Reconfiguring the Oracle Password Filter for Microsoft Active Directory" on page 19-15.
+Specify the same values for the attributes that you want to synchronize between the Oracle back-end directory and Microsoft Active Directory by following the instructions in "Reconfiguring the Oracle Password Filter for Microsoft Active Directory" on page 19-16.